StratosphereLabs/stratosphere-ui/src/components/Form/FormRadio.md

 # FormRadio

-The `FormRadio` component is a wrapper around the `Radio` component from react-daisyui.
-It is used to render a group of radio buttons that are part of a form, and integrates with react-hook-form for managing form state.
+The `FormRadio` component is a wrapper around the `Radio` component from DaisyUI.
+It is used to render a group of radio buttons that are part of a form, and integrates with `react-hook-form` for managing form state.

 ## Props